vasarhelyi/ratognize/README.md

 For minimal usage instructions of ratognize, run `ratognize --help`.

-To setup ratognize properly, read and update the sample ini file `etc/configs/ratognize.ini`.
+To setup ratognize properly, create a copy of the sample ini file, `etc/configs/ratognize.ini`, read it over thorougly and change parameters as needed for your project.
+After, use your own ini file with the --inifile argument when running ratognize.

 For any further questions on usage please contact.